 In 2000, Charles T. “Ted” Bauer made a gift of $40 million that resulted in the naming of the college.
 The gift was unusual in many ways — it was a gift given all at the same time, not a pledge, and it was given to a business school by an individual who was not an alumnus.

 To say this gift was transformational is to put it mildly.
 Mr. Bauer made possible a paradigm shift in the way we serve our students and the community.
-Thanks to his support, what started as a college that graduated students has grown into an institution where we change lives, one successful student at a time.
+Thanks to his support, the college has grown into an institution where we change lives, one successful student at a time.

-Although Mr. Bauer graduated from Harvard University, he realized the significant impact that students from the University of Houston had on the city and the value our graduates brought to the Houston workplace.
+Although Mr. Bauer graduated from Harvard University, he realized the significant impact that students from the University of Houston have on the city and the value our graduates bring to the Houston workplace.
 While his investment in the college was an investment in students and faculty, it was also an investment in and commitment to grow the city of Houston.

 Since Mr. Bauer’s gift, we have seen many similar stories unfold.
 Top organizations and business leaders have recognized the value that Bauer students and alumni bring to the city’s economy and have offered their support to what we are doing in the form of scholarships, recruitment, mentorships and engagement with our students in classroom discussions and site visits.

-In fact, you may have seen advertisements that declare “We are Bauer.
-We are Houston.” or “Our City, Our College.
-Houston’s Business Connection.”
-An investment in Bauer College is one with big return; here, we bridge academia and industry through partnerships and collaboration with the business community, and our partners benefit from the opportunity to connect with our students, faculty, programming and resources, including a portfolio of centers and institutes that address industry need.
+An investment in Bauer College is one with big return.
+Here, we bridge academia and industry through partnerships and collaboration with the business community, and our partners benefit from the opportunity to connect with our students, faculty, programming and resources, including a portfolio of centers and institutes that address industry needs.

 The Bauer College story is an exciting one, and one that continues to unfold.
-I invite you to learn more about us — read the latest issue of Inside Bauer magazine, take a look at the 2014 Dean’s Report, read my blogs about what Bauer students, faculty and alumni make happen, or reach out to provide your feedback at firstname.lastname@example.org.
-And, by all means, please visit us on campus, where you can feel the excitement for yourself.
+I invite you to learn more about us — read the latest issue of Inside Bauer magazine, see for yourself how Bauer students, faculty and alumni make this a place where awesome happens.
+We invite you to reach out and provide your feedback at firstname.lastname@example.org.
+And, by all means, please visit us on campus and feel the excitement for yourself.